citrix/workspace-linux-oem-guide/docs/reference-information.md

 ### wfclient.ini

-This .ini file contains a section for parameters specific to the Receiver user interface (UI), such as version number and desired resolution.
+This .ini file contains a section for parameters specific to the Workspace app user interface (UI), such as version number and desired resolution.

-In Version 10.x and later of Receiver for Linux, for each entry in wfclient.ini, there must be a corresponding entry in All\_Regions.ini for the setting to take effect.
+In Version 10.x and later of Workspace app for Linux, for each entry in wfclient.ini, there must be a corresponding entry in All\_Regions.ini for the setting to take effect.
 In addition, for each entry in the [Thinwire3.0], [ClientDrive], and [TCP/IP] sections of wfclient.ini, there must be a corresponding entry in canonicalization.ini for the setting to take effect.
 See the All\_Regions.ini and canonicalization.ini files in the $ICAROOT/config/ directory for more information.

 ### Parameter syntax